 The absence of culturally appropriate oral health services can be a barrier to seeking dental care for Indigenous Australians in remote and rural areas (Williams et al., 2011).
 Culturally appropriate oral health services are built on the principle of self-determination, and facilitate community involvement in the planning and ongoing development of the service (Williams et al., 2011).
 For example, the Nganampa Health Council is an Aboriginal Community Controlled Health Organisation (ACCHO) operating on the Anangu Pitjantjatjara Yankunytjatjara Lands in the far north west of South Australia, which provides a culturally appropriate dental program as part of its primary health care program (Teeth and Toilets, 2015).
-Since the program commenced in 2008, there have been substantial improvements in the dental health of the community, with an increase in the amount of activity, including more patients seen, more consultations and more completed treatments, an increase in the amount of preventative work that has been undertaken, a reduction in the percentage of consultations that involve both restorations of teeth and extractions of teeth (Teeth and Toilets, 2015).
+Since the program commenced in 2008, there have been substantial improvements in the dental health of the community, with an increase in the amount of activity, including more patients seen, more consultations and more completed treatments, an increase in the amount of preventative work that has been undertaken, a reduction in the percentage of consultations associated with emergency care, and a decrease in the percentage of consultations that involve both restorations of teeth and extractions of teeth (Teeth and Toilets, 2015).